Omanshi19/identity-decen/README.md

   Acts as the business logic layer, connecting the React frontend to the Ethereum network, orchestrating identity flows, and exposing APIs for credential operations.

 - **Frontend (React.js)**
-  Provides the Identity Digital Wallet UI and Verification Interface, enabling MetaMask connection, credential management, and verification screens for third parties.[page:0]
+  Provides the Identity Digital Wallet UI and Verification Interface, enabling MetaMask connection, credential management, and verification screens for third parties.

 - **Ganache Module (Shell scripts)**
-  Automates local blockchain setup, reset, and startup, including mnemonic generation and test accounts on `http://127.0.0.1:8545`.[page:0]
+  Automates local blockchain setup, reset, and startup, including mnemonic generation and test accounts on `http://127.0.0.1:8545'.

 ---

 ## Project Structure

-- `smart_contracts/` – Truffle project containing the Identity smart contract, migrations, and tests (`truffle compile`, `truffle migrate --reset`, `truffle test`).[page:0]
+- `smart_contracts/` – Truffle project containing the Identity smart contract, migrations, and tests (`truffle compile`, `truffle migrate --reset`, `truffle test`).
-- `backend/` – Node.js MVC server integrating with Web3.js, using environment variables like `GANACHE_RPC_URL` and `DEPLOYED_CONTRACT_ADDRESS`, and exposing APIs to the frontend.[page:0]
+- `backend/` – Node.js MVC server integrating with Web3.js, using environment variables like `GANACHE_RPC_URL` and `DEPLOYED_CONTRACT_ADDRESS`, and exposing APIs to the frontend.
-- `frontend/` – React application for wallet connection, credential issuance, revocation, and viewing identity credentials, typically served at `http://localhost:3000`.[page:0]
+- `frontend/` – React application for wallet connection, credential issuance, revocation, and viewing identity credentials, typically served at `http://localhost:3000`.
-- `ganache/` – Shell scripts (`config-ganache.sh`, `start-ganache.sh`) to initialize and manage the local Ganache blockchain, driven by a mnemonic stored in `.env`.[page:0]
+- `ganache/` – Shell scripts (`config-ganache.sh`, `start-ganache.sh`) to initialize and manage the local Ganache blockchain, driven by a mnemonic stored in `.env`.
 - `resources/` – Diagrams for the high-level system architecture and smart contract design.[page:0]

 ---